obstruse/PiAware-Docker/README.md

 ![Restart Policy](Images/restartpolicy.png)
 ![Resources](Images/resource.png)

-The PiAware Skyview web page is now available on port 8180 on your Raspberry Pi.
+The PiAware Skyview web page will be available on port 8180 on your Raspberry Pi;
+the OpenLayers3 web page will be available on port 8181.

 ### Claim your PiAware client on FlightAware.com